 Patricia Lambert

 Prof. Lambert’s research lies at the intersection of the arts, humanities, and social sciences, and engages four interrelated thematic areas: arts administration education, international cultural policy, regional cultural planning and development, and arts in healthcare.
 Her research projects are all designed to intentionally and proactively link research, teaching, and community engagement.
 Her recent publications have focused on arts in health, education in international arts/cultural management, and public policy and governance matters associated with the Pacific Northwest Economic Region.
-She is currently working on a co-authored book titled The Arts in Healthy Aging, under contract with Oxford University Press.
+Her current co-authored book, titled Arts in Healthy Aging, will be published by Oxford University Press in winter 2024.

 Patricia Dewey Lambert holds a bachelor’s degree in vocal performance from Indiana University, master’s degrees in international business (Vienna, Austria) and arts management (Salzburg, Austria), and a Ph.D. in arts policy and administration from The Ohio State University.
 Professional development credentials include a Certificate in Fund Raising Management and certification as a professional Therapeutic Harp Practitioner for healthcare settings, as well as various courses and institutes in academic leadership.
 Her employment experience in Europe and the United States is comprised of positions as a professional classical singer, opera administrator, foundation programs administrator, English (ESL) instructor, marketing communications consultant, research fellow, and college teacher.
 Her numerous academic fellowships, grants, and awards include a Fulbright European Union Affairs Research Program Grant, grant support from the Canadian Embassy and Canadian Consulate in Seattle, and extensive internal research and program development funding secured through competitive proposals to various University of Oregon divisions.
 She provides professional service to organizations internationally, nationally, regionally, and locally.
 Details regarding her academic and professional accomplishments are available in the full curriculum vitae linked at the top of this page.